FAAM-146/spif/docs/source/spif-doc.rst

 The length of the 1-dimensional image array is the product of the number of images, given by the unlimited dimension ``image_num``, and the width and height of each image.
 Depending on the type of instrument, the width and/or height may be fixed or variable for each image.
 The maximum value of the coordinate variable ``image_num`` is the number of images in the dataset while the maximum value of ``pixel`` is the total number of pixels in the image array.

 The arrival time of each image is given by ``timestamp`` in a recognised time, usually nanoseconds, from a reference time. ``timestamp`` has a ``units`` attribute string that conforms to the `UDUNITS recommendation <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#time-coordinate>`_, for example "nanoseconds since 2024-01-01 00:00:00 +0".
 The ``timestamp`` variable has a ``standard_name`` attribute "time".
-It's worth mentioning that due to the random nature of cloud sampling, the data in ``timestamp`` will be highly irregular and different from what one may expect from timeseries data.
+It's worth mentioning that due to the random nature of cloud sampling, the data in ``timestamp`` will be highly irregular and different from what one may expect from time series data.

 Note that different probes may not provide image times in exactly the same way and indeed, image arrival time may in some circumstances be difficult to precisely define.
 However, the ``timestamp`` variable will always give the image arrival time as accurately as possible, a description of how it was determined from the raw buffer data should be included in the ``comment`` or another variable attribute.
 One may decide to add a ``timestamp_flag`` as an ancillary variable using the `CF flag <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#flags>`_ format to quantify the reliability of each time stamp.